The Difference Between Concept

 So if you want to get into this sort of work,

 remember the differences between these jobs.
-If you're a concept
+If you're interested in

 and may never be seen by the public, but if it helps the team to

-produce an awesome film / game / whatever, then you have done your job
+produce an awesome film or game, then you have done your job

 well.
 And if you're an illustrator, be prepared for the fact you may be